zekarias-tilahun/mineral-python/README.md

 `--r:` The number of cascades to simulate from each node.
 Default is 10

 `--h:` The max length of each simulated cascade.
 Default is 80

+`--workers:` The number of parallel jobs.
+Default is 8

 Citing
 ------